Childbirth can take ages.

 - 2. They Should Put a TV In Here

-- 3. The Baby Will come Out when Its Ready
+- 3. The Baby Will Come Out When He/She Is Ready

 - 4. I Am So Tired